HongquanSu/hongquansu.github.io/README.md

 See more of my publications at   [ADS](http://adsabs.harvard.edu/cgi-bin/nph-abs_connect?library&libname=AllRef&libid=5837ecede4)   or    [Google Scholar](https://scholar.google.com.au/citations?user=95HueOUAAAAJ&hl=en)

-Contact me if you are intested in this topic.
-Email: hongquansu.astro@gmail.com
+If you are intested in this topic, send me a message: hongquansu.astro@gmail.com